Bucket List Feeling

-The Nordic regions boast some of the world’s most magnificent Arctic wildlife including brown bears in Finland, whales off the coast of Norway, moose in Swedish Lapland and polar bears way north in Svalbard.
+The Nordic regions boast some of the world’s most magnificent Arctic wildlife including brown bears in Finland, whales off the coast of Norway, and moose in Swedish Lapland.Read more

 Norway’s fjords are at once dramatic and stunningly beautiful with steep rocky cliffs tumbling vertically into the chilly waters below.
 Just as striking is the Norwegian coastline with its spectacular archipelagos.
 The islands are simply asking to be explored and a superb network of interconnecting roads and ferries make doing so an absolute pleasure.